At104/at104/README.md

 ### Projects
 [EconomyBot](https://github.com/At104/EconomyBot) A discord bot that simulates an economy with server moderation, using Python & Javascript

-[MatrixMate](https://github.com/At104/MatrixMate) A matrix calculator developed for a course final project, using C & Bash
+[MatrixMate](https://github.com/At104/MatrixMate) A matrix calculator developed using C & Bash

 ## My Github Stats 📈
 ![Stats](https://github-readme-stats.vercel.app/api?username=At104&show_icons=true&theme=monokai) <br/>